EscVM/OIDv4_ToolKit/README.md

 # Use the Toolkit to download
 The toolkit permit the download of your dataset in the folder you want (`Dataset`as default).
 The folder can be imposed with the argument
 `--Dataset` so you can make different dataset with different options inside.
+Note: for class that is composed by different words please use the `_` instead of the space; example: `Polar_bear`.
 As previously mentioned, there are different available options that can be exploited.
 Let's see some of them.

 ## Download different classes in separated folders